algorithmiaio/dev-center/_pages/platform/customizing-api-keys.md

 To call algorithms and interact with the Data API, you'll use an API key for authenticatication.

-This guide will show how to create new API keys, and customize API access to suit your security needs.
+This guide will show how to create new API keys and customize API access to suit your security needs.

 {% include toc.html %}